 The initiative is part of the European Commissions ‘Fit for 55’ package of revised climate and energy laws, which was presented on 14 July 2021.
 The package aims to align key EU policies with the new 55% net-emissions reduction by 2030.
 Moreover, it contains a comprehensive and interconnected set of proposals, which will enable the necessary acceleration of greenhouse gas emission reductions in the next decade.
 Besides revising existing legal instruments, such as the existing EU Emissions Trading System (ETS), also new legislative proposals have been proposed, such as the discussed ReFuel Maritime initiative.

-The study provides valuable information for the Commission’s legal initiative and is forthcoming.
+The study provides valuable information for the Commission’s legal initiative.